rbraun15/ACCOUNT_USAGE_QUERIES/README.md

-# See Tables and Ativity
+# See Tables and Activity

 Leverages Snowflake Account_Usage data to identify tables With High and low activity.